Pizza Tower: Release

 McPig started promoting Pizza Tower in 2018 by sharing screenshots on Tumblr, before moving to Twitter to raise its profile.
 He also started the Discord server to get feedback.
 McPig released two game demos in 2018, and opened a Patreon where he offered early access builds for those who pledged $5 monthly.
 After Sertif joined, McPig began streaming development on Twitch and releasing builds yearly rather than monthly.

 Pizza Tower was released for Windows via Steam on January 26, 2023.
 Tour De Pizza stated that post-release development was underway in September.
 A Halloween-themed update, released on October 23, added a secret level, collectible pumpkins, and Steam Community features.
 An update adding the Noise as a playable character was released on March 12, 2024.

 Pizza Tower has developed a large fandom, which Sertif attributed to the demos, Patreon builds, and livestreamers such as Vinesauce showcasing it.
 Following the release, Tour De Pizza collaborated with Fangamer to produce merchandise including plushies, T-shirts, and pins, and the Discord server's membership grew from 5,000 to 20,000 before McPig and Sertif discontinued it.
 The game's Steam player count spiked to over 9,000 playing at once following the release of the Noise update.

 In 2019, McPig stated that while he was open to porting Pizza Tower to other platforms, he would not consider it until finishing the Windows version.
 A Nintendo Switch version was announced during a Nintendo Indie World + Nintendo Direct Partner Showcase presentation on August 27, 2024, and was released via the Nintendo eShop later that day.
 On the same day, Fangamer announced that they would publish a physical edition sometime in 2025, alongside a collector's edition containing a Peppino-themed egg timer.

-On April 17, 2024, Fangamer announced pre-orders for the standard physical edition of the game containing a poster and two sticker sheets, it is set to release on September 2025.
+On April 17, 2024, Fangamer announced pre-orders for the standard physical edition of the game containing a poster and two sticker sheets, with a set release date of September 2025.
 They also announced a collector's edition for the game which featured the contents of the standard edition alongside a Peppino egg timer, art cards, a custom pizza stained cloth and an art booklet containing concept art and notes by McPig for Pizza Tower.
-However, pre-orders of the collector's edition were delayed indefinitely due to Donald Trump's second tariffs; Fangamer planned pre-orders on May 2025 with hopes that the collector's edition will release alongside the standard edition.
-Pre-orders for the Collector's edition were made available on July 2025.
+However, pre-orders of the collector's edition were delayed indefinitely due to Donald Trump's second tariffs; Fangamer planned pre-orders in May 2025 with hopes that the collector's edition will release alongside the standard edition.
+Pre-orders for the Collector's edition were made available in July 2025.
 The standard and collector's edition of the game released on October 10, 2025.